How To Get From Zadar To Plitvice Lakes (& Plitvice Lakes To Zadar)

 You’ll be picked up from your hotel, and you can settle back knowing your driver is knowledgeable and experienced.
 They will get you safely to where you need to be and back again!
 Contact Octopus Transfers for your private transfers to Plitvice Lakes NP, starting from 140 euro.

 Bus From Zadar To Plitvice Lakes

-If you want to catch the bus, rather than drive yourself, then you have three main options.
-The overall journey by bus takes no more than 2 hours and 15 minutes.
+If you want to catch the bus rather than drive yourself, you have three main options.
 You can either book your ticket online or head to the bus station in Zadar to reserve your seat.
+The journey by bus takes no more than 2 hours and 15 minutes.

 The main bus companies that operate this route are Bus Prijevoz Knezevic, Bus Croatia, and Bus Globtour.
-Bus Prijevoz Knezevic is the quickest option, which takes 1 hour 40 minutes, and the walk from the bus station to the park is just a couple of minutes.
+Bus Prijevoz Knezevic is the quickest option, which takes 1 hour 40 minutes, and the walk from the bus station to the park is just a few minutes.

-Bus Croatia requires you to take the bus to Kozino, which takes just 15 minutes, and operates once per day.
+This one is the most frequent of the services on offer.
+Bus Croatia requires you to take the bus to Kozino, which takes just 15 minutes and operates once daily.
 Then, you’ll go onward to the park, taking 2 hours and 10 minutes overall.
 Finally, you can choose to go with Bus Globtour.
-That trip takes around 2 hours and 15 minutes, and runs twice per day.
-This one is the most frequent of the services on offer.
+That trip takes around 2 hours and 15 minutes and runs twice daily.

 Group Tour From Zadar To Plitvice Lakes